Meet Our Board

 Saleh is a pediatric endocrinologist who dedicated his career to caring for children with T1D.
 He was first touched by the magic of Bearskin Meadow camps in 1996.
 He has since returned to Bearskin almost every year as a Medical Staff volunteer, to experience and contribute to the profound impact that a week in the mountains can have on a child or family living with T1D and enjoy the unparalleled beauty of Sequoia National Forest.
 Saleh was the Founding Director of the Madison Clinic for Pediatric Diabetes at UCSF, where he recently retired to get busy volunteering for his favorite non-profit organizations including DYF, Tidepool, and JDRF.
 He joined the DYF Board in 2021.

-Scott Cler, Vice President
+Scott Cler, President

 Scott Cler Headshot